arcraik/neuroexo-website/people.md

     </div>
     <div class="modal-body">
         <img class="content peoplepic" src="/photos/ArCraik.jpg" alt="Alexander Craik" />
-      <p class="content">Alexander Craik is currently a PhD student in Electrical and Computer Engineering (ECE) at the University of Houston.
+      <div><p class="content">Alexander Craik is currently a PhD student in Electrical and Computer Engineering (ECE) at the University of Houston.
 He previously received his M.S. in ECE, his B.S. in Aerospace Engineering, and his B.A. in Economics.
 His research involves the use of transfer learning and deep neural networks in decoding neural intent with EEG.
-His interests include neuroscience and speech synthesis.</p>
+His interests include neuroscience and speech synthesis.</p></div>
      </div>
   </div>